ChrisIsKing/ChrisIsKing.github.io/_pages/about.md

 - Deployment Driven: Christopher is committed to addressing the practical challenges of deploying AI and NLP models in real-world settings.
 This pillar of his research encompasses optimizing models for efficient deployment, ensuring their robustness and security, and rigorously addressing ethical and fairness considerations.

-He has published several research papers at renowned conferences and has collaborated with industry leaders such as Microsoft, Amazon, Ford, and Clinc Inc.
+He has published research papers at renowned conferences and has collaborated with industry leaders such as Microsoft, Amazon, Ford, and Clinc Inc.

 Christopher's academic interest is complemented by his dedication to teaching and mentoring.
 He has served as a Graduate Student Instructor at the University of Michigan and as a lecturer at the University of Guyana where he mentors undergraduate and graduate students, fostering their interest in computer science research, and supporting their academic development.